voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 ![logo](../tokbox-logo.png)
-# OpenTok Screensharing with Annotations Sample for JavaScript<br/>Version 1.1.0
+# OpenTok Screensharing with Annotations Sample App for JavaScript<br/>Version 1.1.0

 This document describes how to develop a web-based application that uses the OpenTok Screensharing with Annotations Sample for JavaScript.